-- 'Looked after children' are (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions, in England. (see definition in Section 22(1) of the Children Act 1989).
-'Previously looked after children' are children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangement order, or special guardianship order.
-These definitions are set nationally, by the Department for Education. - 2.
-'Previously looked after children outside of England' who were in state care outside England, and ceased to be in state care as a result of being adopted will be allocated cases under this category.
+1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

 Children will be regarded as having been in state care outside England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.

-- 3. 'Siblings' For applications made in the normal admission round a relevant sibling is a child who has a brother or sister, adopted brother or sister, stepbrother or stepsister, foster brother or sister, or the child of a parent's co-habiting partner; living in the same family unit in the same family household and address who attends the school in any year group excluding the final year.
+- 2. 'Siblings' For applications made in the normal admission round a relevant sibling is a child who has a brother or sister, adopted brother or sister, stepbrother or stepsister, foster brother or sister, or the child of a parent's co-habiting partner; living in the same family unit in the same family household and address who attends the school in any year group excluding the final year.
 Biological and adopted siblings who attend the preferred school in any year group excluding the final year will also be treated as siblings irrespective of place of residence.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.
-For mid-year applications a sibling is a child who has a brother, sister, adopted brother or sister or stepbrother or stepsister living in the same family unit in the same family household and address as a child who attends or has been offered a place at the preferred school at the time of application and determination and with a reasonable expectation that the sibling will be attending at the time of admission. - 4.
-This option is only available for all staff with a permanent contract to work at the school (and not employees in REAch2 cluster or central teams); it will be subject to confirmation by an independent REAch2 non-executive that, on the evidence available, the member of staff is recruited to fill a post where there is a demonstrable skills shortage. - 5.
+For mid-year applications a sibling is a child who has a brother, sister, adopted brother or sister or stepbrother or stepsister living in the same family unit in the same family household and address as a child who attends or has been offered a place at the preferred school at the time of application and determination and with a reasonable expectation that the sibling will be attending at the time of admission. - 3.
+This option is only available for all staff with a permanent contract to work at the school (and not employees in REAch2 cluster or central teams); it will be subject to confirmation by an independent REAch2 non-executive that, on the evidence available, the member of staff is recruited to fill a post where there is a demonstrable skills shortage.
+Staff must contact the school Headteacher when applying for a place under this criterion.
+The Headteacher will provide a letter to the Admission Authority and Local Authority Admissions Team confirming the staff members full time employment. - 4.
 'All other children' refers to all applicants who do not fall in to any of the categories above.